-Sponges are found throughout the waters of the Florida Keys and are among the most visible residents of the hard-bottom habitats typical of the region.
-These animals are filter feeders that attach to hard surfaces and continuously filter large volumes of water through their pores to capture food, removing particulate matter such as plankton and nutrients.
-They’re essential to healthy marine ecosystems – they alter the water chemistry by cycling nutrients and provide nursery habitat for important fisheries species such as spiny lobster, stone crab, and bonefish.
-They’re home to many marine critters including brittlestars and several species of shrimp.
-Snapping shrimp are known to inhabit open spaces within some sponges, and the loud popping sound they make with their claw may act as a cue to other species seeking habitat.
+Among the most visible residents of the hard-bottom habitats of the Florida Keys, sponges are not plants.
+They’re animals.
+They attach to hard surfaces and continuously filter large volumes of water through their pores to capture food, removing particulate matter such as plankton.
+Essential to healthy marine ecosystems, sponges alter water chemistry by cycling nutrients and they provide nursery habitat for species such as spiny lobster, stone crab and bonefish.
+More than 70 species of sponges live in the Florida Keys, offering a home to brittle stars and several species of shrimp.
+Snapping shrimp, known to inhabit open spaces within some sponges, make a loud popping sound with their claws, which may attract other species seeking habitat.

-In recent years, a series of harmful algal blooms has had great impact on local sponge communities, changing the balance of marine ecosystems.
-There are over 70 species of sponges in the Florida Keys.
-Once thriving, many sponges have died over wide areas of the Middle and Upper Keys in Florida Bay.
+In recent years, a series of harmful algal blooms has impacted Florida sponge habitats, changing the balance of marine ecosystems.
+Many sponges have died over wide areas of the Middle and Upper Keys in Florida Bay.
 Since sponges grow slowly and are limited in dispersal during their larval stage, there is a lengthy recovery time for sponge communities after die-offs.

-Elliot Hart of the Florida Fish and Wildlife Commission laying out sponge cuttings in the Sandfly Key nursery. © The Nature Conservancy (Jennifer Stein)
+Elliot Hart of the Florida Fish and Wildlife Commission laying out sponge cuttings in the Sandfly Key nursery. ©Jennifer Stein

-Currently in the second year of the partnership, researchers continue to expand existing nurseries and evaluate their success in an effort to develop the most effective and productive methods for sponge growth.
+Researchers continue to expand existing nurseries and evaluate their success to develop the most effective and productive methods for sponge growth.